 International first-year and transfer applicants whose native language is not English are required to submit Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores as part of their application for admission.
-The recommended TOEFL score is 575 on the written exam or 80 on the internet-based exam.
-The recommended IELTS score is 7.0.
+The recommended TOEFL score is 80 on the internet-based exam.
+The recommended IELTS score is 6.5.
 TOEFL/IELTS results will be waived for students who score 600 or higher on the Critical Reading and Writing portions of the SAT.
 While U.S. Citizens and Permanent Residents whose native language is not English are not required to submit the TOEFL or IELTS, applicants are welcome to do so to better demonstrate their English proficiency.

 If I have a G.E.D. will my application be looked at differently than applicants who have a high school diploma?

 No. All transfer applicants must have either a high school diploma or a G.E.D. and they need to have either the high school transcript or the G.E.D. test result sent directly to the Stonehill College Admissions Office.

 If I was a poor student in high school, but have done better in college/university will I still have a chance of being admitted as a transfer?

 The Committee of Admission reviews your whole academic record when evaluating your candidacy.
 The committee looks to identify improvement in your academic work.
 Many transfer students did not work up to their potential in high school, but then applied themselves in college and strengthened their academic records.
 Your most recent academic work and the grades in the courses most relevant to your major will be closely evaluated in your transfer review.
 If you applied to Stonehill in the past and were not accepted we typically require that you complete at least a year of college level work before you apply as a transfer student.